An Overview of Cubist

 Extrapolation

 The option -e extrapolation sets this extrapolation factor in the form of a percentage.
 Each rule records the highest and lowest target value of the training cases satisfying that rule's conditions.
-When the target value of a new case is predicted using the rule, the value computed from the linear model may fall outside this range.
-The extrapolation parameter limits the degree to which new values can lie above or below the values seen in the training data, expressed as a percentage of the range (default 10%).
+When the target value of a new case is predicted using the rule, the value computed from the linear formula may fall outside this range.
+The extrapolation parameter limits the degree to which new values can lie above or below the values seen in the training data, expressed as a percentage of the range (the default being 5%).

-For example, the lowest target value among the 182 training cases covered by Rule 1 above is 12.3 and the highest is 26.4.
-The range is therefore 14.1 and, under the default extrapolation limit of 10%, the value predicted by this rule for a new case cannot be lower than 10.9 (12.3 - 1.4) or higher than 27.8 (26.4 + 1.4).
+For example, the lowest target value among the 142 training cases covered by Rule 1 above is 884 and the highest is 2801.
+The range is therefore 1917 and, under the default extrapolation limit of 5%, the value predicted by this rule for a new case cannot be lower than 788.15 (884 - 95.85) or higher than 2896.85 (2801 + 95.85).
 Any computed value that lies outside these bounds is changed to the nearer bound.
-If the linear model associated with Rule 1 were to predict a value of 10, say, then this would be adjusted to 10.9.
+If the linear formula associated with Rule 1 were to predict a value of 600, say, then this would be adjusted to 788.15.

 Extrapolation may be constrained even further in two situations.
 When all the training cases covered by a rule have target values greater than or equal to zero, the rule will never predict a value less than zero.
-(This restriction prevents Cubist from making silly predictions such as negative miles-per-gallon values.)
+This restriction prevents Cubist from making silly predictions such as negative fuel costs.
 Similarly, when a rule covers cases whose target values are all less than or equal to zero, the predicted value from the rule will never be positive.

 Sampling from large datasets